Strengthening Engagement through Improved Onboarding and Participation for Members in Mental Health Recovery

 Creating a clearer and more supportive onboarding experience

-To introduce RFCN’s purpose and set expectations early, we proposed lightweight tools like a welcome card, an orientation poster, and a peer-facilitated welcome moment.
+Introduce lightweight tools like a welcome card, an orientation poster, and a peer-facilitated welcome moment.

 Creating a low-pressure path to leading activities

-Across all the 3 key improvements, we focused on small, low-effort changes that are expected to improve member confidence, emotional connection, and engagement, while staying realistic for Lori to maintain.
+Across all the 3 key improvements, we focused on small, low-effort changes that are expected to improve member confidence, emotional connection, and engagement, while staying realistic for RFCN to maintain.
 In the longer term, they are expected to support RFCN’s goals of community integration and readiness for NGO certification.

 Next Steps

-Supporting Lori to test with PIR members
+Supporting RFCN to test with members

 Learnings